 How to Plan Social Media Strategy for eCommerce

-The Internet has undergone a sea change over few years and now it is full of eCommerce stores selling a wide range of products and services.
+The Internet has undergone a sea change over a few years and now it is full of eCommerce stores selling a wide range of products and services.
 These stores try to offer customers with the best shopping experience. eCommerce has become a trillion-dollar industry that consists of more than 12 million online stores.

 To be a successful eCommerce business owner, one has to make strategies and plans to make their eStore stand out in the crowd.

-It is a common conception that you need to put the prices of products very low in order to increase sales and lure more customers.
+It is a common misconception that you need to put the prices of products very low in order to increase sales and lure more customers.
 However, this is not always true and is perhaps a risky approach.
 Because this may devalue your products/services alongside your brand’s reputation.

 These are the three main factors that will help you strategize social media plan for your online store’s success:

 You need to first have an idea of the customers that you will cater to.
 Try creating a customer profile in order to define the demographics of the customers you are trying to reach.
 The customer profile will help you to expand your business in terms of the product range as per the requirements.
 Accordingly, you need to choose the right and most appropriate social media platform and the demographic uses.
 For example, marketing the brand on LinkedIn may not be as effective as an Instagram campaign if your customers are Millennials.

 Getting the information can be easy as you will already have access to data, such as name, order history, address, shopping history and so on.
 You can also wish to get additional information if required like their hobbies, the likes, total income and so on.
 Newsletters can also be another way from where you can get the relevant info, and accordingly, you can categorize customer segments.